 The kilns are heated from below with fire, and as heat passes over the grains the steam rises and escapes through the pagoda roof of the kiln.
 If peat is added to the fire (as happens with most Islay whisky) the grains take on a characteristically smoky flavour.

 Step 2.
 Fermentation

 The liquid from the mash is then syphoned off with the majority being used for distillation while a small portion is re-used for the next batch of grist.
-The remaining mash is then dehydrated and made into animal feed for resale to the farming industry.
+The remaining mash is then dehydrated and made into animal feed for resale to farms.

 Step 3.
 Distillation